 Immune globulin intravenous Side Effects

-Some side effects of immune globulin intravenous may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for immune globulin intravenous may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to immune globulin intravenous: powder for solution, solution

 In addition to its needed effects, some unwanted effects may be caused by immune globulin intravenous.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking immune globulin intravenous, check with your doctor or nurse immediately:More common

 - fast, pounding, or irregular heartbeat or pulse

 - tightness in the chest